ash-teach/dgl-204/docs/dgl204-2023fa/week-07.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RqoiSehwdHQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Facade pattern
-The [Facade pattern](https://en.wikipedia.org/wiki/Facade_pattern) is one of the more well-known software architecture patterns (recall, perhaps, [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern), [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern), or [Observer](https://en.wikipedia.org/wiki/Observer_pattern)).
-A Facade is a simplified system, providing only the necessary access points to the system and abstracting away all unneeded complexity.

 ## Examining the database
 [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/) provides a [Database tool window](https://www.jetbrains.com/help/idea/database-tool-window.html) that can be used to inspect the contents of a database.
 If you are using IntelliJ IDEA CE then you can optionally use a third-party database tool, such as [DBSchema](https://dbschema.com/), to examine the contents of your database.